Quick Facts About Educational Leadership in New York

 School Administrator Certifications

-To earn any of these certificates, you will need to complete a state-approved preparation program that focuses on certification coursework.
-This is often a master’s, certificate of advanced study, Ed.D, or the like.
-NYSED maintains an Inventory of Registered Programs.
-(Search for programs leading to Teacher Certification; then select the category.)
+To earn an administrative certificate, you will need to complete a state-approved preparation program that focuses on certification coursework.
+This is often a master’s program, certificate of advanced study, or the like.

 Note: Coming from another state?
-NYSED’s Search Certification Requirements tool lists alternative pathways if you want to endorse an existing leadership certificate or you’ve completed an educational leadership preparation program outside of New York.
+NYSED’s Search Certification Requirements tool lists alternative pathways if you want to endorse an existing leadership certificate or you’ve completed an educational leadership program outside of New York.

 School Building Leader (SBL)

-There are three types of SBL Certificate: Internship, Initial, and Professional.
 The Initial SBL Certificate is valid for five years.
 This leads to the Professional SBL Certificate.
 To apply for an Initial Certificate, you must:

-- Hold a master’s degree from an institution of higher education approved by the Commissioner of Education or a regional accrediting agency.
+- Hold a master’s degree from an institution of higher education approved by the Commissioner of Education or a regional accrediting agency

-- Complete a state-approved NYS Registered Program that contains studies required for School Building Leader certification.
-Your institution will also need to recommend you as a candidate for certification.
+- Complete a state-approved NYS Registered Program that contains studies required for School Building Leader certification; your institution will also need to recommend you as a candidate for certification

-- Have three years of full-time, valid experience in the classroom teaching service or pupil personnel service (e.g. school counselor).
+- Have three years of full-time, valid experience in the classroom teaching service or pupil personnel service (e.g. school counselor)

-- Earn passing scores on the School Building Leader Assessment Test and the Educating All Students (EAS) Test.
+- Earn passing scores on the School Building Leader Assessment Test and the Educating All Students (EAS) Test

 School District Leader (SDL)

-There are three types of SDL Certificate: Internship, Professional, and Transitional D. To apply for the Professional SDL Certificate, you must:
+To apply for the Professional SDL Certificate, you must:

-- Complete a state-approved NYS Registered Program that contains studies required for School District Leader certification.
-Your institution will also need to recommend you as a candidate for certification.
+- Complete a state-approved NYS Registered Program that contains studies required for School District Leader certification; your institution will also need to recommend you as a candidate for certification

-- Earn passing scores on the School District Leader Assessment Test and the Educating All Students (EAS) Test.
+- Earn passing scores on the School District Leader Assessment Test and the Educating All Students (EAS) Test

 Educational Leadership Jobs in New York